PiPass/blockpage/README.md

 * Knowledge of location of webroot (normaly this can be found under /var/www/html/)
 * Webroot folder without any index files (e.g. no index.php/index.html/etc.)
 * Knowledge of which user PHP is running as
-* Optional: Domain or subdomain linked to your Pi-Hole
+* Optional, will improve functionality: Domain or subdomain linked to your Pi-Hole

 Install
 ------